section-engineering-education/engineering-education/content/articles/how-to-produce-colors-with-rgb-leds/index.md

 > In the digital input/output, pins 11, 10, 9, 6, 5, 3 have `~` symbols.
 This is because they are supported by pulse width modulation(PMW).
 They can give any voltage in the range `0-5v` with the help of PMW.
 The pins can generate a dc voltage in 256 variations since it is an 8-bit controller(2^8).
 Arduino produces this voltage variation by varying the duty cycle of a square wave.
 It is known as PMW.

-In IDE of Arduino.
-Cc, the voltages of these PMW pins can be written by `analogwrite(pin, value)`.
+In IDE of an Arduino, the voltages of these PMW pins can be written by `analogwrite(pin, value)`.
 In Matlab, we use the command `writePMWVoltage(board, pin, value)`.

 ### Hardware implementation
 The circuit diagram to implement the color production is as shown below: